TaserudConsulting/goprocmgr/README.md

 ## Lack of Proxy

 Unlike `hotel` and `chalet` this program does not provide a proxy to the running servers.
-This is a design choice bauces then we would need to listen to port 80 and 443 which would require root access.
+This is a design choice because then we would need to listen to port 80 and 443 which would require root access.
 This would also require to support TLS and certificates.
 So there's just a whole bunch extra work.